MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 # 'sequence': 'I was eating bananas.'}
 ```

-Similar experiments were carried out with the recognition of innovative posts.
-Here, however, it quickly became apparent that the zero-shot classifier solves the task worse than the matcher we created.
-However, with professional training, we could imagine that this type of matcher could provide easier access to the method in the future.
+Similar experiments were conducted with the recognition of innovative contributions.
+Here, however, it quickly became apparent that the zero-shot classifier solves the task worse than the matcher we developed.
+However, we could imagine that this type of matcher, with professional training, could provide easier access to the method in the future.
 However, there will also be the problem that it will be difficult to distinguish between lead user innovations and things that users have built themselves.
-To the status quo, we still see the human component as essential here.
+For the status quo, we still see the human component as essential here.

 ```
 sequence = “I developed a film.”